Lily of the Valley Growing Guide

 Sow and Plant

-Plant dormant bulbs, called pips, in groups of 3 or more in fall, after the soil has lost its summer warmth, covering them with 2 inches (5 cm) of soil.
+Plant dormant bulbs, called pips, in groups of 3 or more in autumn, after the soil has lost its summer warmth, covering them with 5cm (2 inches) of soil.
 The plants will slowly grow roots through winter and bloom the following spring.
-Convallaria forms vigorous clumps that also can be dug, divided and replanted first thing in spring.
+Lily of the valley forms vigorous clumps that also can be dug, divided and replanted first thing in spring.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.

-The plants naturalize easily in partial shade, spreading by rhizomes and seeds.
+In much of Europe, lily of the valley blooms around the first of May.
+The plants naturalise easily in partial shade, spreading by rhizomes and seeds.
 They are considered to be invasive in some areas, though dry soil or deep shade will check their spread.
-To be cautious, grow convallaria in containers.
+To be cautious, grow lily of the valley in containers.
 All plant parts are poisonous.

 Gather fragrant stems for use in cut arrangements as you need them.
 Stems have a vase life of about 5 days.
 Dig out wandering plants in early summer, before they can shed mature seed.